Chinese Canadians: 19th century

 Many workers from Guangdong Province (mainly Taishanese people and Pearl River Delta peoples) arrived to help build the Canadian Pacific Railway in the 19th century as did Chinese veterans of the gold rushes.
 These workers accepted the terms offered by the Chinese labour contractors who were engaged by the railway construction company to hire them—low pay, long hours, lower wages than non-Chinese workers and dangerous working conditions, in order to support their families that stayed in China.
 Their willingness to endure hardship for low wages enraged fellow non-Chinese workers who thought they were unnecessarily complicating the labour market situations.
 Most of the Chinese immigrants in the 19th century spoke Cantonese and their term for Canada was Gum San (金山 (gam1 saan1, golden mountain)).
 The name Gum San, which concerned a supposed gigantic mountain made of pure gold located somewhere in the Rockies, was not taken literally, but instead was a metaphor for the hopes of Chinese immigrants for greater wealth in Canada.
 Almost all of the Chinese immigrants in the 19th century were young men, with women staying behind in China with the hope of marrying a "Gold mountain guest" as those who made money in Canada usually returned to China.
-Unable to marry white women, many Chinese men in Canada married First Nations women as the Indian peoples were more willingly to accept them.
+Unable to marry white women, many Chinese men in Canada married First Nations women as the Indian peoples were more willing to accept them.

-From the passage of the Chinese Immigration Act in 1885, the Canadian government began to charge a substantial head tax for each Chinese person trying to immigrate to Canada.
+From the passage of the Chinese Immigration Act in 1885, under pressure "to stop the flow of immigrants" the Canadian government began to charge a $50 head tax ($800 CAD in 1999) for each Chinese person immigrating to Canada.
 The Chinese were the only ethnic group that had to pay such a tax.
-Owing to the fear of the "Yellow Peril", in 1895 the government of Mackenzie Bowell passed an act forbidding any Asian-Canadian to vote or hold office.